ibrahimdraidia/ComputerProblems/README.md

-ComputerProblems
+Computer Problems
 ================

-In this repository I will share how I solved some computer issues that I have been through.
+The whole purpose of this repo is for eazy  share how I solved some computer issues that I have been through.

 ##Operating System
 * Linux